NxPKG/khulnasoft-docs/content/pub-sub/learning/integrate-workers.md

 ---
 filename: index.ts
 ---
-// An example that shows how to consume and transform Pub/Sub messages from a Cloudflare Worker.
+// An example that shows how to consume and transform Pub/Sub messages from a Khulnasoft Worker.

 /// <reference types="@cloudflare/workers-types" />